 He has unparalleled experience when it comes to ACL repair using the internal brace technique in children and has set up the Children’s Knee Clinic at The Portland Hospital in London.

 Patients, both adults and children, frequently travel from outside the UK to be treated by Professor Wilson, and he regularly speaks and demonstrates his innovations to expert international audiences.

 Co-founder of the first national database for osteotomy surgery, he is particularly acclaimed for his work in this field, an alternative to knee replacement surgery, especially in younger, active patients.
-He continues to innovate to further improve this joint preserving procedure and established the dedicated London Knee Osteotomy Centre at The Wellington Hospital in London.
+He continues to innovate to further improve this joint preserving procedure and established the dedicated London Knee Osteotomy Centre at the Harley Street Specialist Hospital in London.

 He was the first to bring adipose tissue therapy to the UK, a treatment which harnesses the body’s own natural repair cells to ease arthritic pain, and recently set up The Regenerative Clinic, also in London, which offers non-surgical treatments such as Lipogems®.

-Professor Wilson is considered to be a global leader in the field of knee realignment (osteotomy) surgery has established The London Knee Osteotomy Centre, a leading hub for osteotomy surgery at The Wellington Hospital in London.
+Professor Wilson is considered to be a global leader in the field of knee realignment (osteotomy) surgery has established The London Knee Osteotomy Centre, a leading hub for osteotomy surgery at the Harley Street Specialist Hospital in London.
 Here he is joined by colleagues from the UK and Europe, providing a dedicated service for this particular operation.

 “Helping people get back to activities they enjoy – with minimal intervention – is my greatest pleasure.
 I have developed a number of surgical techniques for knee realignment (osteotomy), which are increasingly being performed by other surgeons worldwide.”